Barmat scandal: Bauer

 Bauer did not handle the press accusations well, kept silent when the press exposed his membership on the board of a Barmat company, and issued a denial of any involvement in the affair in January 1925 after the arrest of the Barmat brothers.
 In particular, he denied any benefit by way of financial remuneration.
 That was a most unfortunate public statement for Bauer because his opponents had specific documentary evidence that it was a lie.

 The first climax of the Prussian investigating commission took place in late January 1925, with Bauer, a prominent Social Democrat, giving evidence.
 During his period of government service, he had helped Barmat win food supply contracts with various federal government departments.
 After leaving office, he helped Barmat one time with a government scrap metal deal, and was to receive a commission from Barmat for the help.
 In late 1923, their relationship ended over a dispute as to the amount of "commission" that Bauer would receive for the deal.

 Bauer had publicly denied that he served on any Barmat supervisory board, but this was a lie, and he was forced to admit as much under the cross-examination by the investigating commission.
 He was also forced to admit that his actions in helping Barmat win government contracts had been considerably more frequent and more involved that his previous statements to the press had indicated.
 Despite those reversals of his prior statements, he steadfastly and repeatedly continued to deny to the investigating commission that he had received any financial compensation from Barmat.
 However, in early February, only a few days after the testimony, the Berliner Lokal-Anzeiger reprinted a letter from Barmat to Bauer as a part of an article on the scandal.
-Thie letter was written during the period of their 1923 commission dispute over the scrap metal deal and identified the occasions on which Bauer had received money from Barmat.
+This letter was written during the period of their 1923 commission dispute over the scrap metal deal and identified the occasions on which Bauer had received money from Barmat.
 Bauer was caught in a bald-faced lie and, it would appear, had committed perjury in denying any receipt of compensation.
 The SPD promptly asked Bauer to resign from the party and the Reichstag, which he did on 6 February.